 I use this Chrome extension to come up with keywords for videos and blog posts.

 Tubebuddy helps simplify productivity when it comes to youtube.
 I started with the free version but eventually upgraded to have more features.
 Essentially it helps with keyword research within Youtube and makes it easier to add tags, filter comments, etc.

 The Profitable Influencer

-If you didn’t know, I started The Profitable Influencer in September to help mentor aspiring influencers.
+If you didn’t know, I started The Profitable Influencer to help mentor aspiring influencers grow their business.
 I know how frustrating and tiring it can be to figure out how to grow and monetize as an influencer, so now I’m teaching others how!
 Most of these are new business expenses, so I don’t really have any feedback on using them yet.
 But I know a lot of other course creators who use and recommended them to me.

 I use this email provider for all The Profitable Influencer emails.
 It’s very userfriendly and has amazing integrations with other services if you ever want to launch a course.
 I’ve tried a few different email providers, and this one has the best email deliverability and overall features.

 If you sign up with this link, you’ll get your first 1,000 subscribers for free.

 I use this platform to create my pages for The Profitable Influencer.

 I used this to do a free live training on the biggest mistakes I made (and I see so many others making).
 I will probably do another free training early next year if you missed out on this one!
 Join the waitlist to be notified when that time comes 🙂